gaelgoth/blog/urara/2022/swiss-deals-api/+page.svelte.md

 }
 ```

-You can interact by consulting the Swagger documentation on <https://deals-api.gothuey.dev/swagger/index.html>.
+You can interact with [Swiss Deals API](https://deals-api.gothuey.dev/) by consulting the Swagger documentation on <https://deals-api.gothuey.dev/swagger/index.html>.

 ## Final thoughts